jggomez/Workshop-Firebase-Genkit/04-chat-conversations/readme.md

 ## Chat Conversations

-For multi-turn conversations, you can use the `messages` parameter instead of `prompt` to provide a conversation history.
+For multi-turn conversations, you can use the `messages` parameter instead of `prompt` to provide a conversation history but the history is not saved automatically.
 This helps maintain context across interactions.

 ```javascript
 import { googleAI, gemini25FlashPreview0417 } from "@genkit-ai/googleai";